The Energica Eva: Prices and Features Announced!

 But that’s to be expected.
 We already know that electric motorcycles are capable of impressive top speeds and lightning fast acceleration but that’s not what puts off the potential electric buying market: it’s the battery life and range that keeps everyone worried.
 Fortunately, the 2016 Energica Eva has got you covered – it comes with Fast Charging.

 Available as an extra, the Fast Charger requires the bike to have absolutely no modifications of any kind, it’s just a handy DC plug-in.
 Energica boast that the Eva can charge from 0% to an incredible 80% in a mere 30 mins.
 With charge times like that, who cares about battery life and range?
 If you only need half an hour for a decent amount of charge, then range really doesn’t become an obstacle, does it?

 But then of course, there’s the matter of the price – which is…expensive, to say the least.
-The Energica Eva is retailing at $34,544 (not including VAT).
+The Energica Eva price is $34,544 (not including VAT).
 It’s a hefty price to pay when compared to a second hand sportsbike, isn’t it?
 But think of the fun you’d have riding one… If you’re interested, the company is currently taking pre-orders at its two US dealerships and it’s seven offices in Europe.